Watch autumn leaves change colour

 Visit our spectacular National Parks and find a stunning viewpoint to watch forests and landscapes change colour.
 Here’s some of the best places in Ireland to see the autumn leaves in shades of glorious rust and burnt orange.

-Hop on your bike or take a short stroll from the city centre to one of Europe’s largest urban parks and discover over 350 different varieties of plants.
-Make your way to the wooded pastures near the Ashtown and Castleknock Gates in Phoenix Park to marvel at fine examples of lime, ash and chestnut trees turning all shades of the colourful autumn spectrum.
+Hop on your bike or take a short stroll from the city centre to Phoenix Park - one of Europe’s largest urban parks.
+Make your way to the wooded pastures near the Ashtown and Castleknock gates and discover over 350 different varieties of plants, including fine examples of lime, ash and chestnut trees as they turn all shades of the colourful autumn spectrum.

 Gaze up at the Northern Lights in Donegal